tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

 ---
 # Custom analyzers in Azure Search

 A *custom analyzer* is a user-specified combination of tokenizer and optional filters used for customizing the process of analyzing text in the search engine.
-A custom analyzer lets you specify which components to use.
-This is helpful when existing analyzers do not provide sufficient pre-processing, tokenization, or post-processing.
-For example, you could create a custom analyzers with a *char filter* that removes HTML markup before text inputs are tokenized.
+For example, you could create a custom analyzer with a *char filter* to remove HTML markup before text inputs are tokenized.

 ## Overview